Skip to main content

 Directed to African elephant range States

-The African elephant range States shall continue their constructive elephant dialogue aiming to develop joint conservation policies and exchange of management experience in order to improve the management of elephant populations.
+The African elephant range States shall continue their constructive elephant dialogue aiming to develop joint conservation policies and exchange of management experience to improve the management of elephant populations.

 The African elephant range States through the African elephant dialogue process shall develop an overall African elephant action plan for improved elephant management aiming at: